-LOCATION AND CATCHMENT AREA Breakspeare is located in the historic village of Abbots Langley in a semi-rural area of South West Hertfordshire.
+LOCATION AND CATCHMENT AREA Breakspeare School's main site is located in the historic village of Abbots Langley in a semi-rural area of West Hertfordshire.
 We have a wide catchment area centred around North Watford and the surrounding areas.
 The economic and cultural mix of this area is reflected in the population of the students.